 Should I buy a Tesla now or wait?
 Will a larger battery be on the market soon?
 Is there perhaps even a price reduction or is the equipment changing?
 How does the technical development continue and what is coming soon?
 You can never be sure if new features will not be released soon.
 In fact, you can be unlucky and buy a Tesla at a time just before prices are reduced or just before technical improvements to the vehicle “hardware” are integrated into production.
 Since there are no model years at Tesla, improvements are continuously flowing into production.
-Nevertheless, every now and then there are major adjustments, which usually go into production immediately and unannounced, such as the Model S facelift in April 2016 or the new MCU2 computer for operating the screens of Model S and Model X in March 2018.
+Nevertheless, now and then there are major adjustments, which usually go into production immediately and unannounced, such as the Model S facelift in April 2016 or the new MCU2 computer for operating the screens of Model S and Model X in March 2018.

 The current status in March 2020

 Tesla’s difficulties, which were known from the Model 3 production and the “Service Hell”, seem to be overcome.
 The demand for the Model 3 remains high in all markets.
-The share price has known no bounds since the end of 2019 and has quadrupled in the space of a few months.
+The share price has known no bounds since the end of 2019 and has quadrupled within a few months.
 Today it can be said that Tesla has production under control.
 Since the introduction of the Model 3, not much has changed in terms of design, but the model has simply been on the market for too short a time.
 In contrast, Model S and X will be in production in spring 2019 with the Raven models.
 Apart from the new engines, the new air suspension and the standard CCS support, some technical details were introduced.
 But there was no optical facelift.
-Corresponding rumours were denied by Elon Musk again and again.
+Corresponding rumors were denied by Elon Musk again and again.

 As far as the variety of options is concerned, Tesla has massively simplified the Model S and X in recent years.
-Where you used to be able to choose between different options such as Tech Package, sunroof or winter package, over time everything has been reduced to a handful of variants such as colours, rims and range.
+Where you used to be able to choose between different options such as Tech Package, sunroof or winter package, over time everything has been reduced to a handful of variants such as colors, rims and range.
 As a result, Tesla has of course been able to further simplify production and presumably further increase the yield per vehicle.

 Surprisingly, production of the Model Y started earlier than planned.
 As Tesla announced in its report on the quarterly figures for Q4/2019 in January 2020, Model Y production has already started and the first vehicles will be delivered in the US in March 2020.
 Technically speaking, the Model Y is very similar to the Model 3.
 For cost reasons, it is important to simplify production as much as possible.